zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 71

 first."
-What looked like the oldest boy marched toward platforms nine and ten.Harry watched, careful not to blink in case he missed it -- but just asthe boy reached the dividing barrier between the two platforms, a large crowd of tourists came swarming in front of him and by the time the lastbackpack had cleared away, the boy had vanished.
+What looked like the oldest boy marched toward platforms nine and ten.
+Harry watched, careful not to blink in case he missed it -- but just asthe boy reached the dividing barrier between the two platforms, a large crowd of tourists came swarming in front of him and by the time the last backpack had cleared away, the boy had vanished.

 "Fred, you next," the plump woman said.
 "I'm not Fred, I'm George," said the boy.
 "Honestly, woman, you call yourself our mother?
 CarA you tell I'm George?"